Saucemo1/Splitr-Split-Bills-with-OCR/README.md

-# Splitr: Split Bills with OCR Support
+# Splitr: Split Bills with OCR  - Support Page

 Welcome to the Splitr support page.